alex1ozr/MigrateToDockerAnalyzers/README.md

 # Analyzers for C# .NET Compiler Platform
 Analyzers that can help you to migrate your existing .NET projects to Docker environment.
-Different deployment environments may contain different culture settings, so it is recommended to pass concrete format / culture to all ToString() / Parse() methods for primitive types at least.
+Different deployment environments may contain different culture settings, so it is recommended to pass concrete format / culture to all ToString() / Parse() / TryParse() methods for primitive types at least.

 ### Analyzers list